asetbxie4tmbnd426tse/projects/README.md

 I added a new folder will hold a password genarator.
 Already finished the genarator script.
 I am going to add a GUI and the ability to save the password with a username and the name of the application it will be use for as a JSON file.

+updates:
+Added delete option to delete tasks from a project in project management website. password generator GUI is still in work.
+The generating GUI itself is working.
+Saving option is still in development.

 Thank you for your time, and have a plessent day